MP 36

 The MP 36 (Maschinenpistole 36) was a submachine gun designed in 1936 and produced by Nazi Germany during World War II.
 It was a select-fire 9×19mm Parabellum submachine gun with a wooden body and a steel folding stock.

 History

 In January 1938, the German Heereswaffenamt requested a lightweight, compact, rapid firing 9mm weapon for paratroopers and armored crews.
 The result was the MP 38, a revolutionary submachine gun design which later became the MP 40.
 However, the MP 38 was produced extraordinarily quickly because Erma-Werke had already produced a prototype submachine gun, the MP 36, before they were even approached to produce one.
 The MP 36 was virtually unheard-of even at the time and very few are known to exist.
 Few were captured by the Allies.
-The models that were captured mysteriously didn't use their own magazines, instead using MP 40 magazines.
+The models that were captured mysteriously did not use their own magazines, instead using MP 40 magazines.
 Also, the weapons only had one set of markings; they simply read "ERMA ERFURT EMP-36 (Erma Maschinenpistole 1936)".
 The MP 36 was never likely to have been mass-produced.